microsoftgraph/microsoft-graph-docs-contrib/concepts/delta-query-events.md

 ### Sample second response

-The second response returns the next 2 events in the calendar view and another `nextLink`, indicating there are more events to get from the calendar view.
+The second response returns the next 2 events in the calendar view and another `@odata.nextLink`, indicating there are more events to get from the calendar view.

 <!-- {